asadmukhtarr/job-portal-application/README.md

     - Views : Resources\views\ : Frontend Work ...
     - Route : If for website (web.php), If for api ( api.php ), if for console (console.php) ..
     - Jinty Database Tables hun gay ?
 Models or utny hi migrations ..
+    - If you want to write if condition in blade file (view) in laravel then it will be like this @if() @else @endif
+    - If you want to write if condition instead of blade file then it will be if() { } else { }
+    - folder ko namespace kehty hein ...

 # General Interview Questions For Web Developer?
     - Current version of bootstrap ?